socialhostpro/adaptive-saas-crm3/sqlTables/case_tasks.md

-# case_tasks.sql
+# ARCHIVED: case_tasks.sql

-This file contains the schema and seed data for the `case_tasks` table.
-It stores tasks that are specifically linked to a legal case.
+This table has been replaced by the unified `tasks` table.
+See Project_Guide.md for details.

 ```sql
 -- Ensure task_status enum exists